W3VD/W3VD_Python_Ham/README.md

 python pota_log.py -i ~/brenden/input.adi
 ```

-If your activated multipe parks yourself at the same time, you can specify the -a parameter and supply a comma delimited list of the park numbers you activated.
+If your activated multiple parks yourself at the same time, you can specify the -a parameter and supply a comma delimited list of the park numbers you activated.
 The US- prefix will be added for you if you do not include it.
 In this case the value in MY_SIG_INFO will be ignored and replaced with the park numbers specified on the command line.
 A seperate file will be created for each park.:
 ```bash
 python pota_log.py -i ~/brenden/input.adi -a '6789,9876'
 python pota_log.py -i ~/brenden/input.adi -a 'CA-6789,CA-9876'